Weng Hsiao-ling

-Weng Hsiao-ling (翁曉玲; born 18 January 1969) is a Taiwanese legal scholar and politician.
+Weng Hsiao-ling (翁曉玲 (Wēng Xiǎolíng); born 18 January 1969) is a Taiwanese legal scholar and politician.
 She served on the National Communications Commission from 2008 to 2012, and was elected to the Legislative Yuan in 2024.

 Early life and education

 Weng was born in Kaohsiung on 18 January 1969.
-Her mother was a secondary school teacher and her father, Weng Chi-hsiung (翁啟雄), was a Republic of China Army officer who became the president of National Chin-Yi University of Technology.
-Her grandfather, Weng Chung-tzu (翁鐘賜), was born during Japanese rule to a prominent local family in Tainan, earned a degree in economics from Keio University, and was a supporter of the Taiwanese Cultural Association.
+She was raised in a military dependents' village.
+Her father, Weng Chi-hsiung (翁啟雄), was a graduate of the Republic of China Military Academy who became the president of National Chin-Yi University of Technology.
+Her mother was a secondary school teacher from mainland China.
+Her paternal grandfather, Weng Chung-tzu (翁鐘賜), was a native of Yizhu, Chiayi, who earned a degree in economics from Keio University and was a supporter of the Taiwanese Cultural Association.

-After high school, Weng graduated from National Chung Hsing University with a Bachelor of Laws (LL.B.) degree.
-She then completed doctoral studies in Germany, where she earned a Master of Laws (LL.M.) and her Doctor of Laws (LL.D.) from the Ludwig Maximilian University of Munich in 1999.
-Her doctoral dissertation was titled, "Rechtsprobleme der indirekten Werbung durch Sponsoring und Product-Placement im Kinospielfilm: eine Untersuchung zur Bedeutung der Kunstfreiheitsgarantie für die Anwendung des § 1 UWG".
+Weng graduated from National Chung Hsing University with a Bachelor of Laws.
+She then completed doctoral studies in Germany, where she earned a Master of Laws (LL.M.) in 1993 and her Ph.D. from LMU Munich in 1999.
+Her doctoral dissertation, written in German, was titled, "Rechtsprobleme der indirekten Werbung durch Sponsoring und Product-Placement im Kinospielfilm: eine Untersuchung zur Bedeutung der Kunstfreiheitsgarantie für die Anwendung des § 1 UWG".